Maintaining Financial Assistance

 Academic and Leadership Scholarships

-If you received an academic or leadership scholarship, you must achieve a particular GPA (3.0 for academic and 2.75 for leadership) and complete a minimum of 24 hours of coursework your freshman year in order to maintain your scholarship for your sophomore year.
+If you received an academic or leadership scholarship, you must achieve a particular GPA (3.0 for academic and 2.75 for vanguard and leadership) and complete a minimum of 27 hours of coursework your freshman year in order to maintain your scholarship for your sophomore year.
 The staff of Student Financial Services checks each May to determine if the requirements have been met.
 If not, a letter will be sent to you indicating that the scholarship has been non-renewed.

 Your only option to maintain the scholarship if requirements have not been met at the end of the spring semester of your freshman year will be to attend summer school (must be at UNA) with you or your parents assuming the responsibility for tuition costs.
-If you are deficient in hours, then you must take the hours necessary to reach the 24-hour requirement.
-If you are deficient in GPA, you must achieve the GPA necessary to bring your cumulative GPA to either the 3.0 for an academic scholarship or 2.75 for a leadership scholarship.
+If you are deficient in hours, then you must take the hours necessary to reach the 27-hour requirement.
+If you are deficient in GPA, you must achieve the GPA necessary to bring your cumulative GPA to either the 3.0 for an academic scholarship or 2.75 for a vanguard or leadership scholarship.
 Should these requirements be met during the summer term(s), it will be your responsibility to notify Student Financial Services in order for the scholarship to be reinstated.

 Federal Grant and Loan Programs

 If you have received federal student aid in the form of a loan or grant, you must show academic progress toward your degree goal to retain your financial assistance.
 After you have attempted 32 credit hours at UNA, your progress will be checked once each academic year when your financial aid application is added to the university's database.
 You must meet the following criteria:

 - Students must maintain a minimum GPA according to their academic class level: Freshman 1.60, Sophomore 1.85, Junior 1.95, Senior 2.0.